decredcommunity/outreach/pr-materials-march-2020.md

 Decred: Secure.
 Adaptable.
 Sustainable.

-Secure.
+**Secure**.
 Decred's unique hybrid PoW/PoS consensus mechanism is more than 20x more expensive to attack than PoW alone because it provides layered security.
 By effectively aligning incentives between miners and stakeholders, it provides checks and balances to ensure long-term stability.

-Adaptable.
+**Adaptable**.
 Decred's built-in governance systems facilitate formal methods of making consensus changes and project-level decisions that avoid community-splitting forks.

-Sustainable.
+**Sustainable**.
 Decred's block reward system allows the Treasury to sustain itself over time - no outside funding necessary.
 This ensures the funding the project needs to realize the community's collective decisions.
 It also gives contributors the freedom to do the work that interests them most (and get paid).

-Vision Statement & Values (an aspirational description of what Decred aims to achieve in the long-term)
+### Vision Statement & Values (an aspirational description of what Decred aims to achieve in the long-term)

 Decred's vision is to build a self-directed, decentralized future ruled by the collective intelligence of the community.
 It will be built upon the pillars of sovereignty, fairness, transparency, inclusivity, privacy, and security.
 Everyone can vote on the rules and project-level decision making proportionately to their stake, yielding decisions and policies in the best interest of all - not just a select few.